 At its core, a lūʻau is a celebration- born from a traditional Hawaiian meal held to mark a significant life event or achievement.
 However, unlike luaus today, these gatherings were once segregated by class and gender.
 That changed in 1819 when King Kamehameha II put an end to the division by sitting down with women for a feast, giving way to the birth of the modern luau.
-Today, luaus are far from segregated, and all men, women, and children that visit Hawaii from around the world are welcome at luaus with open arms, leis, and the spirit of aloha.
+Today, luaus are far from segregated, and all men, women, and children who visit Hawaii from around the world are welcome at luaus with open arms, leis, and the spirit of aloha.
 To help you discover the magic of Polynesian culture, explore the top five Maui luaus listed below.

 What To Know Before You Go

 VIP/Premium Seating vs. Regular Seating: VIP/PREMIUM tickets get you a table closest to the stage (at least in the first 2 rows of tables).
-Some luaus also allow early entry, so you can get to the bar early and situate yourself at your table, and get some sunset photos.
+Some luaus also allow early entry, so you can get to the bar early, situate yourself at your table, and get some sunset photos.
 Some luaus also give an upgrade lei to each guest.
 VIP tickets are recommended if you want the best view.

-What To Wear: “Island casual” – Aloha shirts for men, aloha shirts or dresses for the ladies.
+What To Wear: “Island casual” – Aloha shirts for men, Aloha shirts or dresses for the ladies.
 Some guests choose to dress up a bit more than usual.

 Transportation: Uber/Lyft and public transportation are available.
 There is free parking at all luaus, just make sure to bring tip money if you valet.